2000 Stanley Cup playoffs: (1) Philadelphia Flyers vs. (4) New Jersey Devils

 This was the third playoff meeting between these two teams; with the teams splitting the two previous series.
 They last met in the 1995 Eastern Conference Finals, which New Jersey won in six games.
-This was Philadelphia's sixth appearance in the Conference Finals; they last made it to the Conference Finals in 1997 where they defeated the New York Rangers in five games.
+This was Philadelphia's seventh semifinal/conference final appearance since the league began using a 16-team or greater playoff format in 1980; they last made it to the Conference Finals in 1997 where they defeated the New York Rangers in five games.
 This was New Jersey's fourth appearance in the Conference Finals; they last made it to the Conference Finals in 1995.
 New Jersey won four of the five games during this year's regular season series.

 The Devils overcame a 3–1 deficit to defeat the Flyers in seven games.
 In game seven Devils' forward Patrik Elias scored the series-winner at 17:28 of the third period.
 Eric Lindros suffered a concussion after getting hit by Scott Stevens in the first period of game seven and did not return; as a result of the hit this was the last game he played as a Flyer.

 Western Conference final

 (2) Dallas Stars vs. (3) Colorado Avalanche

 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 This was a rematch of last year's Western Conference Final, which Dallas won in seven games.
-Dallas made their third consecutive and fifth overall appearance in the Conference Finals; while Colorado made their second consecutive and sixth overall appearance in the Conference Finals.
+Dallas made their third consecutive and seventh semifinal/conference final appearance since the league began using a 16-team or greater playoff format in 1980; while Colorado made their second consecutive and sixth overall appearance in the Conference Finals.
 Colorado won this year's five-game regular season series earning seven of ten points.

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff meeting between these two teams.
 Dallas made their second consecutive and fourth overall appearance in the Finals, after defeating the Buffalo Sabres in six games the year before.
 New Jersey made their second Finals appearance and first since defeating the Detroit Red Wings in four games in 1995.
 Dallas won both games in this year's regular season series.